 Plus, the fact we spend less time outdoors, in the nature than ever before can actually do us more harm than good, from some points of view.

-Some microorganisms that are present in the environment, such as soil bacteria, are harmless and they can actually be beneficial for our immune system by strengthening it and making it better at fighting off allergens, pollen and other particulates.
+Some microorganisms that are present in the environment, such as dirt or soil bacteria, may be harmless and can actually be beneficial for our immune system by strengthening it and making it better at fighting off allergens, pollen and other particulates.

 The study involved using dead (heat-killed) Mycobacterium Vaccae bacteria on laboratory mice and the result was more than impressive – as mentioned above this soil bacteria activated a set of neurons that release serotonin in the brain.